snok/drf-openapi-tester/README.rst

     }
   }

-when your test suite can simply tell you that ``photoUrl`` was misspelled.
+when automated tests can simply tell you that ``photoUrls`` is missing a letter.

 Features
 --------